/sites/assets/Assets/Categories/Exercise%20N%20Fitness/1071_images_bannerimage.jpg?Width=970&Height=405

 Exercising Makes You Feel Great

-Physical activity also improves our emotional and psychological wellbeing.
-When we exercise, our body releases chemicals called endorphins.
+Physical activity can also improve our mental wellbeing.
+When we exercise, our body releases "feel-good" hormones, which can uplift our moods.

 It's Never Too Late to Reap the Benefits of Exercise

-With just two to three hours of physical activity a week, we will be able to
+With just a few hours of physical activity a week, we will be able to

 • improve our moods to feel better,